History of Ina Garten in Timeline

 The Barefoot Contessa Cookbook

-2000: James Beard Award Nomination
+2000: Nomination for James Beard Award

-In 2000, "The Barefoot Contessa Cookbook" was nominated for a James Beard Award in the Entertaining & Special Occasion Cookbooks category.
+In 2000, 'The Barefoot Contessa Cookbook' was nominated for a James Beard Award in the Entertaining & Special Occasion Cookbooks category.

 The Barefoot Contessa Cookbook